nodanaonlyzuul/elastic-transcoder-enqueuer-demo/README.md

 Using the aws-sdk gem, this proccess will:

 * pull messages from SQS.
-* create Elastic Transcoder jobs for dropped files.
+* create Elastic Transcoder jobs for uploaded files.
 * Acknowledge/Delete message from the queue.

   $ ruby ruby poll_for_uploaded_video.rb